"Pend Oreille Country," an Outdoor Idaho Special, will air Thursday, March 7th, at 8pm on Idaho Public Television.

-A citizen task force, working with Fish & Game, came up with a radical two-pronged attack.
+A citizens task force, working with Fish & Game, came up with a radical two-pronged attack.
 First, use commercial netters to capture lake trout with huge 2-mile long nets and give the fish to the local food bank.
 Second, make local anglers a part of the solution by putting a bounty on the lake trout.
+Catch a lake trout, earn $15.
 Both parts of the plan are financed by mitigation dollars from Albeni Falls and Cabinet Gorge dams.

 Part of the plan to limit the number of lake trout in Pend Oreille.

-One interesting sidenote is the "Judas" fish.
-Biologists put tiny transmitters in a mature lake trout, which then goes back to where other lake trout are congregating.
-It has allowed the commercial netters to trace exactly where the fish are, making netting them a lot easier.
-When caught, the lake trout lose their heads.
+To assist in the capture of the lake trout, biologists rely upon the "Judas" fish.
+Tiny transmitters placed in a mature lake trout take the netters to where the lake trout are congregating.
+This makes netting them a lot easier.
+Once caught, the lake trout lose their heads.
 Other fish caught in the nets -- like the Kamloops rainbow and the bull trout -- get a pass and are returned to the lake.

 Kokanee, a land-locked salmon, spawning in nearby creek.
-Courtesy of Idaho Fish & Game.
+Photo courtesy of Idaho Fish & Game.

 Studies show that the plan has reduced the numbers of lake trout by more than 60%, allowing kokanee to make a comeback.

 That's good news for native cutthroat and bull trout, and for the famous, hard-fighting, highly prized Kamloops rainbow.